 The top value universities for Applied Mathematics degrees on this page were selected by highest instructional quality and most reasonable cost in Texas.
 128 Texas Applied Mathematics undergraduate students graduated in 2017 with bachelor degrees.
 These recent graduates will have an average salary of $52,199 per year.
 The average income grows to $101,857, mid-career.

 These rankings were developed using a specific methodology that evaluates the educational quality and cost of each university.

 Rice University is a great decision for students pursuing an Applied Mathematics degree.
-Students who graduate from the applied math program make about $55,750 in the first five years of their career and $109,856 after their first five years of their career.
+Graduates from the applied mathematics major at Rice University get 7.5% above the the typical graduate in this field.
 Situated in Houston, Texas, this university is best suited for learners who flourish in an urban atmosphere.

 It's difficult to beat Texas State University - San Marcos if you wish to study Applied Mathematics.
 Want a large student body?
 This school has over 20,000 students on campus.

 Texas A&M University - College Station is a good decision for students pursuing an Applied Mathematics degree.
-College Station, Texas is an appropriate area for young people who appreciate the fast-paced urban lifestyle.
+Want a large student body?
+This school has over 20,000 students on campus.

 This school's default rate of 4.0% is far below the average of 7.0%.
 If you're concerned with racking up excessive student debt, you'll want to keep in mind that graduates leave Texas A&M with an average of only $26,700 in student loans.
 Take a virtual tour to learn more about Texas A&M's campus.